This three hundred page catalogue raisonné covers forty years of artwork by Elli Crocker during her tenure at Clark University.

 Logo for wedding photographer.
 The client needed a logo that had both a modern and traditional appeal, which is reflected in the use of diverse fonts

 Annual report for a transitional housing program for women and children.
 Images of regenerative and restorative moments and objects reinforce the meaning of this residence as a place for women to recover from addiction and break cycles of unhealthy dependencies.

 CD package design and photography for rock duo—expressing concepts of love’s tensions, pleasures, and sublime moments.

 United Designs Alliance invited me to design their 2019 exhibition catalog.
-I chose to use my typeface FormPattern to create a rhythmic surface where many small parts make up a harmonious whole, thus reflecting ideas of unity that the exhibition sought to promote.
+I chose to use my typeface FormPattern Color Two to create a rhythmic surface where many small parts make up a harmonious whole, thus reflecting ideas of unity that the exhibition sought to promote.
 The image underneath the patterns is of clouds taken from an airplane window reinforce the global scope of participants.

 This poster expresses concepts of nature and humanity, which where two primary themes of the exhibition.
 By placing a sassafras leaf, which resembles a human hand (albeit in a mitten) above the clouds I present the idea that nature is ulitmately above us and that we are inescapably one with it.
 This image montage is accompanied by a quote by Henry David Throeau, which connects the message to spiritual realms.